-    South Boston, most popularly known as Southie, was once predominately a working-class Irish Catholic community, but these days, it has become a hot spot for young professionals looking for a swanky new pad only minutes away from their office or a short jaunt on the MBTA.
+South Boston or "Southie" was once predominately a working-class Irish Catholic community, but these days, it has become a hot spot for young professionals looking for a swanky new pad only minutes away from their office or a short jaunt on the MBTA.

 South Boston comprises Dorchester Heights – where George Washington forced British troops to vacate during the American Revolutionary War.
 With the area becoming increasingly gentrified, crime rates have also declined to the point where it is now one of Boston’s safer places to live.

 Back Bay is more or less in the heart of Boston and only a short ride on the Green Line trolleys away from just about everything (assuming the Green Line isn’t experiencing “major delays”).

 It is also home to some of the most beautiful real estate in town with many brownstones dating back to centuries ago.
 If you’ve got something you want to buy, chances are you can find a store on Newbury Street.

 For a more relaxing day, check out the Boston Public Library and flip through its massive collection of books or take a stroll through the Public Garden.
 As for safety, only 2,675 total crimes were reported in 2017 over a population of 76,461 people, a 16% decrease from 2016.